The Shape of Water (soundtrack): Development

 The score was purposely composed to create the sense of immersion and to give the "sense that you, yourself, are floating".
 The two melodies, one titled "Elisa's Theme", are heard at the beginning of the film and later merge into a single piece of music by the end of it.
 To emphasize this effect and its final result, Desplat changed the sounds of the accompanying flutes, accordions, and whistles to "something blurred".
-For the accordions, he chose the bandoneon, played most frequently in South American music, rather than playing the accordians in a more french manner, as the "amphibian man" (or sea creature), originated from south america and is musically represented with "flourishes and scales like a tango master would do".
+For the accordions, he chose the bandoneon, played most frequently in South American music, rather than playing the accordions in a more French manner, as the "amphibian man" (or sea creature), originated from South America and is musically represented with "flourishes and scales like a tango master would do".
 Several instruments ranging from Fender piano, electric piano, and over 12 flutes, were played for the opening scene to create that "blurred underwater sound".
 He did not approach for a big orchestral score for a "tender" film and created the sounds with bass flutes, alto flutes, along with strings and accordions.

 On composing the score overall, he said that it was "a matter of sculpting the music and making it take the shape of the storyline."
 As a result, Desplat opted out of giving Shannon's character a melody.
 He also avoided giving an underscore for the "amphibian man" as a monster from any horror film, as he felt that "he was not a monster" and have to "keep the organic nature of these characters."

 Reception

 The score for The Shape of Water was met with critical acclaim, with Rogerebert.com's calling it as "wistful and bittersweet".
 Ben Sachs of Chicago Reader called Desplat's score as "fanciful" and "maintains an ambience of wonderment".
-Calling it as a "sumptous" and "creative fantasy of music", James Southall of Movie Wave wrote "The Shape of Water is so impressive but actually not even the most impressive score the composer wrote during 2017 is further testament to his quality."
+Calling it as a "sumptuous" and "creative fantasy of music", James Southall of Movie Wave wrote "The Shape of Water is so impressive but actually not even the most impressive score the composer wrote during 2017 is further testament to his quality."
 Filmtracks.com wrote "Desplat's music will delight his ardent enthusiasts with its intelligence, but others will remain unconvinced by his questionable choices when confronted by what they may perceive as oddly disconnected precision.
 The score will either melt your heart or make you scratch your head."
 Marcy Donelson of AllMusic praised the instrumentation and his efforts in creating the "sound of water", while also adding that "Whether intentional or by unconscious influence, one may hear references to film composers from the era of the story's setting as well, including [Henry] Mancini and [Bernard] Herrmann."